This Step: Get a Drivers License

 - You CANNOT carry a passenger younger than 21 years old until you have held your license for at least 6 months

-- You CANNOT carry more than 1 passenger younger than 21 years old until you’ve held your license for at least one year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family
+- You CANNOT carry more than 1 passenger younger than 21 years old until you’ve held your license for at least 1 year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family

 Regular Drivers License